whalehub/awesome-stars/README.md

 - [RoganDawes/P4wnP1_aloa](https://github.com/RoganDawes/P4wnP1_aloa) - P4wnP1 A.L.O.A. by MaMe82 is a framework which turns a Rapsberry Pi Zero W into a flexible, low-cost platform for pentesting, red teaming and physical engagements ... or into "A Little Offensive Appliance".
 - [leanote/desktop-app](https://github.com/leanote/desktop-app) - Leanote Desktop App, based on  Electron(atom-shell) http://leanote.org
 - [leanote/leanote](https://github.com/leanote/leanote) - Not Just A Notepad! (golang + mongodb) http://leanote.org
-- [BoostIO/Boostnote](https://github.com/BoostIO/Boostnote) - A markdown editor for developers on Mac, Windows and Linux.
+- [BoostIO/BoostNote-Legacy](https://github.com/BoostIO/BoostNote-Legacy) - This repository is outdated and new Boost Note app is available!
+We've launched a new Boost Note app which supports real-time collaborative writing. https://github.com/BoostIO/BoostNote-App
 - [nebulade/meemo](https://github.com/nebulade/meemo) - Meemo - Your personal notes
 - [tomershvueli/homepage](https://github.com/tomershvueli/homepage) - A simple, standalone, self-hosted PHP page that is your window to your server and the web.
 - [jellyfin-archive/emby-chrome](https://github.com/jellyfin-archive/emby-chrome) -